sroehling/MailShredder/AppStoreInfo.md

 • Especially for email accounts with large numbers of messages, improve the performance to download (synchronize) message headers.
 • Fixed a bug relating to the synchronizing of message headers when multiple email folders are synchronized.

+### Version 1.1

+• Add a setting to configure how many messages are shown by default in the message list.
+Previously, more messages could be shown for review and deletion using the 'Load More' button at the bottom of the message list, but 100 messages were initially shown.
+For purposes of review and bulk deletion, fewer or more than 100 messages can now be shown in the message list.
+• Numerous minor refinements to the interface for setting up the email account.